Geneva (Russian Circles album)

-Geneva is the third full-length album by the instrumental rock band Russian Circles, and was released on October 20, 2009.
+Geneva is the third studio album by American post-metal band Russian Circles, and was released on October 20, 2009.
 The album was recorded in May 2009 with Brandon Curtis of The Secret Machines.
 The vinyl version of the album was released by Sargent House and was available on both a black 2x12" 45 rpm edition and a more limited clear 2x12" 45 rpm edition.